Hands on: Oppo Find X5 Pro review

 The display curves at the edges but it’s gentle, not like the dramatic waterfall of the X2 Pro.
 This is a 6.7-inch WQHD+ AMOLED display with a 120Hz refresh rate, which is the same as its predecessor.

 There are a few improvements here, and the most intriguing one is the 1,000Hz touch input rate, which refers to how many times per second the display scans for a finger movement.
-This is mostly useful for mobile gaming, and even bespoke gaming phones usually only hit around 720Hz, so this is a startling improvement on that.
+This is mostly useful for mobile gaming.
+Even bespoke gaming phones usually only hit around 720Hz, so this is a startling improvement on that.

 There’s also a 1,300 nits max brightness and support for HDR10+ and 10-bit color.
-It’s a good-looking screen, and the Pro will likely prove one of the best phones for streaming movies of the year.
+It’s a good-looking screen, and the Pro will likely prove one of the best phones of the year for streaming movies.

 Cameras and battery life